ansys/pymechanical/doc/source/user_guide/pool.rst

     >>> pool[0]
     <ansys.mechanical.core.mechanical.Mechanical at 0x7fabf0230d90>

 Note that this is a self healing pool.
-If an instance of Mechanical dies during a batch process, that instance will be automatically restarted.
+If an instance of Mechanical dies during a batch process, this instance is automatically restarted.
-You can disable this behavior by setting ``restart_failed=False`` when creating the pool.
+When creating the pool, you can disable this behavior by setting ``restart_failed=False``.

-Run a Set of Input Files
+Run a set of input files
 ~~~~~~~~~~~~~~~~~~~~~~~~
 You can use the pool to run a set of pre-generated input files using
 :func:`run_batch <ansys.mechanical.core.MechanicalLocalPool.run_batch>`.
 For